samnabi/Lytebox/README.md

 	<a href="full-image.jpg" rel="lytebox[groupname]"><img src="thumbnail.jpg" /></a>
 	<a href="full-image.jpg" rel="lytebox[groupname]"><img src="thumbnail.jpg" /></a>

+## To do

+- Fix arrow display (remove prev on first, next on last; remove both on single img)

 ## License

 Lyterbox is released under the [Creative Commons Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/) License.
 Have fun, kids.